sfcta/cmp_scripts/speed/inrix/xd_segments/README.md

 The network conflation correspondences have to be updated after each INRIX map version update.
 The updating process involves regenerating the network conflation correspondences file with the new INRIX map data.
 The correspondences file should stay mostly the same as the previous version's file (unless INRIX did a major update to its road segments).

-The inputs/outputs for the conflation process are located at `Q:\CMP\LOS Monitoring yyyy\Network_Conflation\vyy0x\` (except for the data downloaded directly from INRIX, the storage location of which is specified in the "Location of data" section above).
+The inputs/outputs for the conflation process are located at `Q:\Data\Observed\Streets\INRIX\vyy0x\network_conflation\CMP\` (except for the data downloaded directly from INRIX, the storage location of which is specified in the "Location of data" section above).
 The results are stored in a correspondences CSV file in this directory.

+Historical notes:
+Up to INRIX XD update `v2501`, conflation results were saved at `Q:\CMP\LOS Monitoring yyyy\Network_Conflation\vyy0x\`. (`v2501` itself was conflated again with EPSG:7131 at the current/new directory.)

 In the following, `yy0x` refers to the map release version (e.g. 2301 for map release 23.1).